kube-rs/website/docs/controllers/reconciler.md

 - create an associated `Pod` with [ownerReferences]
 - note its `creation` time on the status object of `PodManager`

-Both of these operations can be done in isolation in an idempotent manner (we will show below), but it is possible to compose the two operations in an erroneous way.
+Both of these operations are idempotent by themselves, but you must be careful with how you combine them.

 ### Combining Idempotent Operations